'Bomb Cyclone' Shutters Schools, Makes Roads Impassable In Central U.S.

 In Nebraska, Interstate 80 and Highway 30 were closed on Thursday morning between Lexington and Wyoming — a distance of about 200 miles.

-AS NPR's Bill Chappell reported, "the storm came ashore from the Pacific Ocean on Sunday and Monday, bringing heavy rainfall and floods to Oregon" and leading to evacuations there.
+As NPR's Bill Chappell reported, "the storm came ashore from the Pacific Ocean on Sunday and Monday, bringing heavy rainfall and floods to Oregon" and leading to evacuations there.

 Snow in April is "certainly not unheard of" in many of the areas hit by this blizzard, but "this storm is a big one, and not just for April, but any time of year," said Ian Livingston, a forecaster at the Washington Post.